 Some people are hesitant to operate their air conditioning in Florida as often as desired, assuming the frequent cooling of indoor air will prove expensive.
 Though there is the potential for air conditioning bills to cost a pretty penny, it is money well-spent.
 After all, you cannot put a price on comfort.
 However, it is interesting to delve deep into the cost of AC operation to determine its true cost, especially in a hot and humid state such as Florida.
-Let’s take a closer look at the real cost of air conditioning in Florida.
+Let’s take a closer look at the actual cost of air conditioning in Florida.

 The True Price of Summer Comfort

-The total cost of air conditioning in Florida depends on several factors ranging from your preferred temperature setting to the type of air conditioning system and even your city’s unique electric rates.
+The total cost of air conditioning in Florida depends on several factors ranging from your preferred temperature setting to the type of air conditioning system and even your city’s special electric rates.
 Furthermore, the air conditioning system’s energy efficiency also plays a role in determining its operational cost.
 Operating an air conditioner will inevitably spike your power bill.

-Electric utility providers charge customers for power by kWh, meaning kilowatt hour.
+Electric utility providers charge customers for power by kWh, meaning kilowatt-hour.
 The average kWh price is 13.2 cents.
-However, there are energy efficient air conditioning systems available that cost a considerable amount of money up front yet reduce the monthly electric bills by a considerable margin.
+However, there are energy efficient air conditioning systems available that cost a considerable amount of money upfront yet reduce the monthly electric bills by a considerable margin.
 Additional variables include the weather and the frequency at which the AC runs based on the thermostat setting.

 The Cost of Central Air

-The cost to operate central air conditioning in Florida varies by the number of watts it consumes, the frequency of operation and the specific rate the electricity provider charges per kWh.
+The cost to operate central air conditioning in Florida varies by the number of watts it consumes, the frequency of operation, and the specific rate the electricity provider charges per kWh.
 The average central air conditioning system uses around 3,500 watts.
 Let’s assume the system is in operation for eight hours each day at a rate of 13.2 cents.
 This means the air conditioning is likely to cost between $3.50 and $4 to run on a daily basis.
 Extrapolate this figure out across the entirety of a month and the cost of air conditioning operation reaches $120.
 However, if your home is particularly large or if you like the air to be comparably cool in your living space, you are likely to spend upwards of $200 per month for air conditioning.

 What About the Cost of Operating a Window Air Conditioning Unit?